-- 2.1 A 'complaint' is defined as an expression of a specific concern about the provision or quality of a service by the RCP Assessment Unit, including issues such as staff conduct, disputes about the regulations, other procedures, or the application thereof. - 2.2 Any request for a review of a decision made by or on behalf of an examination board about the performance in an examination of a candidate or group of candidates is defined as an 'appeal' and as such will not be considered under these procedures (but may instead be handled in accordance with the examination appeals regulations). - 2.3 It is recognised that on occasion it may be initially unclear whether a case constitutes a complaint or an appeal, hence the RCP Assessment Unit reserves the right to reclassify complaints to appeals or vice-versa at any stage in proceedings, in consultation with the person(s) complaining or appealing.
+- 2.3 It is recognised that on occasion it may be initially unclear whether a case constitutes a complaint or an appeal, hence the RCP Assessment Unit reserves the right to reclassify complaints to appeals or vice-versa at any stage in proceedings, in consultation with the person(s) complaining or appealing.
 Such reclassification will always be done so that the matter can be considered in the most appropriate and fair way, and candidates will not be required to resubmit their cases following any reclassification. - 2.4 These procedures are not applicable in the following circumstances: - i.
 If the complaint concerns a person or activity not subject to the jurisdiction of the RCP Assessment Unit - ii.
-If the complaint amounts to an allegation of criminal activity (which will be referred to the police for separate consideration)
+If the complaint amounts to an allegation of criminal activity (which will be referred to the police for separate consideration) - iii.
+If the complaint appears to be intended to delay or prevent the consideration of an allegation of academic misconduct - iv.
+If the complaint is related to formal disciplinary action being taken against any member(s) of staff, as disciplinary procedures take precedence over this procedure.